WeronikaTomanek/Portfolio_Weronika_Tomanek/README.md

 Dear Recruiter,

-I encourage you to take a look at my porflio.
+I invite you to explore my portfolio.

-I have 5 years of experience in administrative work and customer service.
-While being administration specialist, I discovered and started testing software!
-How is this possible? 🤔  The company I was working for was implementing a CRM system.
-I spent 2 years testing the modules of the registration and contracts department.
-Beta-testing, retesting, reporting bugs, analysing how to make the system more efficient - it is my thing ❤️ !
+With 6 years of experience in administrative work and customer service, I have developed a unique path into software testing.
+While working as an Administration Specialist, I had the opportunity to engage in software testing.
+How did that happen? 🤔 The company I worked for was in the process of implementing a CRM system.
+During this journey, I spent two years rigorously testing the modules within the registration and contracts department.
+From beta-testing to retesting, reporting bugs, and analyzing ways to enhance system efficiency, it became my passion ❤️ !

-I have learned ISTQB, basic tools, good testing practices and I'm ready to join the team to work as a Junior Tester (with ambitions to become an Automation Tester 🧠 📖 💻 ).
+I have obtained ISTQB certification, mastered essential tools, and embraced best testing practices.
+I'm enthusiastic about joining your team as a Junior Tester (with a strong desire to grow into an Automation Tester 🧠 📖 💻 ).

-I am looking forward to my first daily meeting as part of the team!
+I can't wait for my first daily team meeting!